In addition to reprioritizing, one of my top personal goals, while we were in Florida in May, was to complete the Focus

 And the last of the keys—“You, not them.”—helped me realize that I need to inspire them by coming alongside them as a fellow learner rather than as the boss who was simply making the assignments and supervising their completion.

-In fact, a friend of mine had shared before we left that her daughter was taking a difficult Latin class and each day they would lock themselves in her bedroom and work through the Latin together.
-I didn’t realize it at the time (although it sounded beautiful), but this is a perfect illustration of this principle at work.
+In fact, a friend of mine had shared before we left that her daughter was taking a difficult Latin class, and each day they would lock themselves in her bedroom and work through the Latin together.
+I didn’t realize it at the time (although it sounded beautiful), but this perfectly illustrates this principle at work.

 After finishing A Thomas Jefferson Education—and underlining multiple passages on virtually every page—I revamped our entire schedule, setting aside a significant portion of each day (8am – 1pm) solely for school, tossing our checklists altogether (sniff…I loved those checklists), and approaching our school time as a family rather than as individuals.

 What does this look like in practice?

 As I mentioned, we decided to start with a geography-based study of Africa, using many of the books listed in Give Your Child the World.
 So far we’ve learned about Wangari Maathai and the incredible impact she had on Kenya’s culture and the environment, which led to a study of plants and photosynthesis and a search for the plants that grow in our own backyard; Jane Goodall and the animals of Africa plus principles for observing and studying animals; common foods in various parts of Africa plus words in Swahili (which has me so excited to start learning Swahili once it becomes available on Duolingo next month!); and more.
 We’re also rereading Dr. Doolittle, one of the books that inspired Jane Goodall as a child.
 And we’re drawing and redrawing Africa, learning the countries little by little as we go.